Planning a 5-day trip to London requires careful budgeting. You might think, how much does a 5-day trip to London cost?

 Afternoon tea is plentiful enough to double as dinner.
 It’s a delightful and cost-effective splurge.

-Here the some dining out costs in London:
+Here are some dining out costs in London:

 Total Food Costs